When My World Was Young...

 * One of Alfred Hitchcock's most esteemed films, the film noir classic Strangers on a Train, comes out in 1951, starring Robert Walker and bisexual actor Farley Granger.
 Based on the first novel of author, Patricia Highsmith (also bisexual), it brings her fame, especially in Europe.* In his West 20th St. apartment in Manhattan the unknown Jack Kerouac bangs out the manuscript of a novel on one long roll of paper in three weeks.
-On the Road is the thinly disguised adventures of his idol Neal Cassady (as the fictional Dean Moriarty) and himself, and when the book was finally published in 1957 it would signal the emergence of the Beat movement on the American scene.
-The general public assumed Kerouac himself to be the model for Dean Moriarty, but it was a role he was not suited for and a pose he could not sustain.
+On the Road is the thinly disguised adventures of his idol Neal Cassady (as the fictional Dean Moriarty) and himself, and when the book is finally published in 1957 it would signal the emergence of the Beat movement on the American scene.
+The general public assumes Kerouac himself to be the model for Dean Moriarty, but it was a role he was not suited for and a pose he cannot not sustain.
 The real-life Cassady outlasted the heyday of the Beats, and lived just long enough to streak across the Hippy firmament as one of Ken Kesey's Merry Pranksters, where he may be found in Tom Wolfe's The Electric Kool Aid Acid Test.
 Kerouac, however, suffered an inglorious fate: he became chronically morose and slid into heavy drinking, turning into a recluse -- and finally the willing prisoner of his rigidly conventional mother.
 He would die a thoroughly de-balled and domesticated creature, querulous and deeply conservative -- a monument to the power of straight.

 Neal Cassady and Jack Kerouac

 * War hero, Gen. Dwight Eisenhower is elected President of the United States and serves for two terms.
 He is a modest man, and one who finds the business of campaigning and politicking distasteful.
 "I like Ike" is his campaign slogan - and it is hard not to like Ike.
-Earnest, oftentimes worried-looking, clearly much happier on the golf course than at a press conference - his genial, unassuming fatherly image becomes a tranquilizer for Americans exhausted by the war and terrified of the Red Menace.
+Earnest, oftentimes worried-looking, clearly very much happier on the golf course than at a press conference -- his genial, unassuming fatherly image becomes a tranquilizer for Americans exhausted by the war and terrified of the Red Menace.

 Little Richard: "Rhythm and blues had a baby and somebody named it rock and roll."